Gene Taylor (Mississippi politician): 2014

 Taylor opposed Palazzo in the Republican primary in the June 2014 election.
 Taylor was seeking to become the first Mississippi U.S. Representative since 1884 to return to the House of Representatives after losing reelection.
 In an op-ed that ran in The Sun-Herald, the largest newspaper in the district, Taylor said that when he began seriously considering a bid for his own seat, he never even considered running as a Democrat because he had always considered himself a conservative, and the Democrats' turn to the left made him realize that "my views and vision naturally fit in the Republican Party.

 Taylor, who was out-raised by Palazzo by almost 6-to-1 and out-spent by over 10-to 1, ran a grassroots campaign, emphasizing his work to secure funding for the district in the wake of Hurricane Katrina and his efforts to support veterans and funding for military bases in the district.
 He contrasted this with Palazzo's vote against funding for Hurricane Sandy relief efforts and supporting sequestration which cut the defense budget.
-Taylor narrowly lost the primary, securing 43 percent of the vote to Palazzo's 50.5 percent.
+Taylor lost the primary, securing 43% of the vote to Palazzo's 50.5%, coming a few thousand votes short of forcing Palazzo into a runoff.